blakeyoder/map2json/README.md

 # map2json

 Convert a JS [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) to a JS `Object`.
-The Map data structure gives developers a handful of different, and often useful, features in comparison to a plain `Object`.
+The Map data structure gives developers a handful of different, and often useful features in comparison to a plain `Object`.
 For a deeper dive into the `Object` vs. `Map` comparison, see https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map#Objects_and_maps_compared.

 **Installation:**